SMKST Petro

 Skid-mounted land drilling rigs – SMKST

-The primary advantage of skid-mounted rigs lies in their ability to move short distances without complete disassembly.
-This feature is particularly useful in fields where multiple wells are drilled from a single pad.
+Skid-mounted rigs are the most prevalent type of drilling rig.
+They are suitable for deeper drilling depths and adaptable to most geographical environments.
+Their ability to move short distances without complete disassembly is especially useful in fields where multiple wells are drilled from a single pad.
 However, for longer distances, these rigs typically require heavy-duty equipment like bulldozers or winches for relocation, which can be time-consuming and labor-intensive.

 (2) Fast-moving Rigs